 If your VOPE or no-profit organization would like to join EvalPartners, or for additional information, please contact: Ziad Moussa or Colin Kirk, EvalPartners Co-chairs.
 If you would like to join an EvalPartners Task Force, please click here for additional information.

-1 IOCE is the international association representing national and regional Voluntary Organizations of Professional Evaluators (VOPE) in Americas, Africa, Australasia, East Europe and Commonwealth of Independent States, and the Middle East.
+1 IOCE is the international association representing national and regional Voluntary Organizations for Professional Evaluation (VOPE) in Americas, Africa, Australasia, East Europe and Commonwealth of Independent States, and the Middle East.
 For additional information, please visit www.ioce.net

-2 Since a number of different names are used to describe these groups, the term Voluntary Organizations of Professional Evaluators (VOPEs) has been introduced.
+2 Since a number of different names are used to describe these groups, the term Voluntary Organizations for Professional Evaluation (VOPEs) has been introduced.
 VOPEs include formally constituted associations or societies, as well as informal networks.
 Their memberships are open to not only those who conduct evaluations but also to those who commission and utilize evaluations and those engaged in building the evaluation field

 EvalPartners International Forum on Civil Society’s Evaluation Capacities

 Within the EvalPartners initiative, an International EvalPartners Forum was organized on 3-6 December 2012 in Chiang Mai, Thailand, with the aim of strengthening evaluation capacities of Civil Society Organizations (CSO) in general, and Voluntary Organizations for Professional Evaluations (VOPEs) in particular.